-As part of our BrainTalk series, Being Patient spoke with Dr. Zaldy Tan, director of the Cedars-Sinai Health System / Memory & Aging Program, about the importance of knowing whether a person is in the early, middle or late stage of dementia, and why some can experience a faster decline than others.
+Dr. Zaldy Tan of the Cedars-Sinai's Memory & Aging Program discusses the symptoms of early, middle and late -stage of dementia, and shares why some people experience a faster decline than others.

 The progression of dementia is often unpredictable as people’s symptoms can ebb and flow.
 But, clinicians can distinguish the different stages of dementia, identifying the common symptoms that characterize each phase and helping patients and families plan ahead.
 We spoke with Dr. Zaldy Tan about the stages of the disease.

 - Dr. Tan urged people living with dementia and their caregivers to ask their doctors the question, ‘What stage of dementia am I or my loved one in?”
 It starts the conversation between patients, families and doctors to plan for treatment, day-to-day needs and care services appropriate for the person’s specific stage of dementia.

 - Caregivers should describe in detail about the symptoms they have observed in the person they are caring for, providing clues for the clinician to determine the stage of dementia.

 - While people with Alzheimer’s typically experience a slow progression of the disease, those who also have vascular dementia and experience mini-strokes could suffer from a more rapid decline.
 Meanwhile, people with dementia who are hospitalized can have a quicker deterioration in their condition than previously expected.